Recording focus group discussion is not easy.

 A preliminary visit to the room where you are going to record the focus group is a must!
 I can’t over stress this.
 Unless you are very familiar with the location where you’re going to record the focus groups (which means that it’s not a neutral location – and you should not be using it to conduct the focus groups), you should plan for a preliminary visit to the room.

 Once you visit the room, there are a lot of things you need to check.
-I’m only going to touch on those that determine the quality of the recording, (but do make sure that the room puts your participants at ease and that they’re comfortable).
+I’m only going to touch on those that determine the quality of the recording, (but do make sure that the room puts your participants at ease and that they’ll be comfortable).

 You also want to visit the venue at around the same time of the day – and preferably on the same day of week, as when you intend to conduct the focus groups.
 The local marching band might be practicing in the adjacent room – happened to me.